boylesoftware/x2node-tutorial/README.md

 Otherwise, it's pretty straightforward.

-Now, let's look at our _Order_ record type definition, in particular at the `status` field:
+Now, let's look at our _Order_ record type definition, in particular at the `status` and `paymentTransactionId` fields:

 ```javascript
 exports.recordTypes = {